A Debate at the Union Club, Public Domain

 for the Closing Benches as well.

-- Deputy Prime Minister (DPM): The
+- Deputy Prime Minister (DPM) and Deputy Leader of Opposition: The DPM and DLO

 constructives.
 They are not expected to present more than one constructive.
-However, the Deputy
+However, the DPM and DLO are expected to present rebuttals against the other case.
+They are often

 advised